27th April 2022 'The Falklands - Defence and Life after the conflict' - Joe Marsden

 A former RAF doctor and pilot, is the owner and operator of ex Royal Navy Westland Wasp HAS1 helicopter XT787.

-Tuesday 16 October, 2018, “Flying The Vulcan – a personal perspective” and will be presented by GAS member Joe Marsden.
+Tuesday 16 October, 2018, “Flying The Vulcan – a personal perspective” Joe Marsden.

 Tuesday 18 September, 2018, “Flying the KC135”.
 The talk will be presented by former USAF pilot Jack Froelich.
 The Boeing KC-135 type has been in service for over 60 years.
 It was the military derivative from Boeing's private venture into jet transport production.
 Joe Froelich’s talk will give a personal insight into flying the KC-135 when he served in the USAF.